Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Chapman-Enskog theory for the GHD-Boltzmann equation

 with the summation over the $3$ independent chemical potentials.
 In a similar fashion we can evaluate the additional contribution to $G_a$ from the external potential

 Collecting then the terms proportional to $\mathfrak{f}$ in eq.~\eqref{eq:ChE_GHD2} we find

 where used the expression for derivative of the particle distribution with respect to the rapidity introduced above.
-On the other hand, assuming that the Chapman-Enskog susceptibility matrix is invertible, we have
+On the other hand, assuming that the ChE susceptibility matrix is invertible, we have

 and therefore